-Step 1 Install Oracle RAC
+Install Oracle RAC

-Use the detailed instructions in the Oracle Real Application Clusters Installation Guide for your platform to install the Oracle RAC software and patches:
+Use the detailed instructions in Oracle Real Application Clusters Installation Guide for your platform for your platform to install the Oracle RAC software and patches:

-- 1. Install Oracle RAC and choose the Software only installation option. - Patch the release to the required level (for example, 12.1.0.n). - 3.
-Apply one-off patches, if necessary.
+- 1. Install Oracle RAC and choose the Software only installation option. - 2.
+Patch the release to the required level (for example, 12.1.0.n). - Apply one-off patches, if necessary.

-Step 2 Create a backup of the source home
+Create a backup of the source home

 Create a copy of the Oracle RAC home.
-Use this file to copy the Oracle RAC home to each node in the cluster (as described in "Deploying Oracle RAC Clone to Nodes in a Cluster" on page 8-3).
+Use this file to copy the Oracle RAC home to each node in the cluster.